 Request a Trial

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Economic activity grew a working-day adjusted 3.2% in September compared to the same month last year, up from the revised 2.6% expansion in August (previously reported: +2.3% year-on-year).
-The economy was driven by a more upbeat sector-by-sector performance.
+Economic activity grew a working-day adjusted 0.8% in May compared to the same month a year earlier, down from April’s substantially revised 1.8% growth reading (previously reported: +2.8% year-on-year).

 The current account balance swung to a EUR 0.3 billion surplus in May, contrasting the EUR 4.2 billion deficit recorded in April, which represented the lowest reading since contemporary records began in January 2006 due to a massive slump in the primary income balance.
 In the 12 months leading up to May, the current account balance totaled a EUR 4.0 billion deficit, marking an improvement over the EUR 5.3 billion shortfall in April.
 The trade balance improved to a EUR 0.2 billion surplus in May, contrasting the EUR 0.2 billion deficit in April.